bshelton229/Leaflet.photomarker/Readme.md

 ## Scaling the photo at different zoom levels

 The photo marker has a scale() method and fires a resize event when the map is zoomed, allowing you to manually change the scale at different zoom levels.

-A default algorithm may be implemented in the near future.
+**TODO: Think about an automatic algorithm for handling the size per zoom level.**

 ```javascript
 var photo_marker = new L.PhotoMarker([43.077085534225475, -89.40519332885742], {